tobby48/docker-spark-master/README.md

 # Spark 2.1 master
-- if only to install standalone mode
+- Only to install standalone mode

 **PULL**
 ```